-Normal cycle
+Normal Cycle

-The Normal cycle features the Gentle Wash system, high agitation speeds, and longer spin speeds to shorten drying time.
+The Normal cycle features the Gentle Wash system, and high agitation and spin speeds to shorten drying time.
 Use this cycle for cleaning cotton and linen fabrics.
-Select 9 (Regular), 12 (Heavy), or 15 (Ex Heavy) minutes of wash time, depending on whether your load is moderately or heavily soiled.
+Select 9 (REGULAR) or 12 (HEAVY) minutes of wash time, depending on whether your load is moderately or heavily soiled.

-For lightly soiled cotton and linen fabrics, use the 6-minute Softwash setting.
+For lightly soiled cotton and linen fabrics, use 6 minutes of wash time.
+(On 8-cycle models, this is labeled SOFTWASH.)

-Permanent Press cycle
+Permanent Press Cycle

 The Permanent Press cycle features the Gentle Wash system, a cool-down rinse, and low spin speeds to reduce wrinkling.
 Use this cycle for cleaning permanent press and some synthetic fabrics.
-Select 6 (Light) or 9 (Regular) minutes of wash time, depending on whether your wash load is lightly or moderately soiled.
+Select 6 (LIGHT) or 9 (REGULAR) minutes of wash time, depending on whether your wash load is lightly or moderately soiled.

-Delicates cycles
+Delicates Cycle

 The Delicates cycle features a reduced agitation speed for gentle soil removal.
 Low spin speeds reduce wrinkling.
-Use 3 (Light) or 6 (Regular) minutes of wash time for cleaning lightly to moderately soiled delicate items and washable knits.
+Use 6 minutes of wash time for cleaning lightly to moderately soiled delicate items and washable knits.